Visceral-Project/EvaluateSegmentation/README.md

 *Abdel Aziz Taha and Allan Hanbury.
 Metrics for evaluating 3D medical image segmentation: analysis, selection, and tool.
 BMC Medical Imaging, 15:29, August 2015.*

+For referencing the new metric bAVD (balanced Average Hausdorff Distance), a publication has been submitted and will be given here once accepted.

 #### Description

 EvaluateSegmentation is a tool that compares two volumes (a test segmentation and a ground truth segmentation) using 22 different metrics that were selected as a result of a comprehensive research into the metrics used in the medical volume segmentations.